AnnaVerbe/Sensory_ring/README.md

 # Sensor_ring
-You will find here the data files, matlab script and simulink file link to the modelisation of the nonlinear sensory fusion in the hoverfly righting reflex.
+You will find here the data files, matlab script and simulink file link to the modelisation of the sensory fusion in the hoverfly righting reflex.
 Simply run RA_model.m under matlab to simulate for the 5 experimental conditions.
 Note that the file requires the simulink toolbox.

 ```
 Linked article: Anna Verbe, Dominique Martinez, Stéphane Viollet; Sensory fusion in the hoverfly righting reflex.